-Erik and Joan Erikson developed eight stages of psychosocial development that outline the crises that each person faces in their lives.
-The second psychosocial stages is autonomy vs. shame, also known as autonomy vs. shame and doubt.
+Erik and Joan Erikson developed eight stages of psychosocial development that outline each person's crises.
+The second psychosocial stage is autonomy vs. shame, also known as autonomy vs. shame and doubt.

 What Is Autonomy vs. Shame and Doubt?

-Autonomy vs. Shame is the second psychological crisis that a child experiences in their psychosocial development.
+Autonomy vs. Shame is the second psychological crisis a child experiences in their psychosocial development.
 The first is Trust vs. Mistrust, which occurs starting at birth.
-This second stage occurs between the ages of 18 months and three years of age.
+This second stage occurs between 18 months and three years of age.

-As the infant becomes a toddler, they are exploring many things outside of their social development.
-They are learning to walk, crawl, eat on their own, and communicate their needs.
-With these new abilities become new choices.
-Do they walk away from their mother to explore the house or to their mother for guidance?
+As infants become toddlers, they explore many things outside their social development.
+They are learning to walk, crawl, eat independently, and communicate their needs.
+With these new abilities come new choices.
+Do they walk away from their mother to explore the house or go to their mother for guidance?
 Should they communicate when they need to use the bathroom?
-Can they refuse food if they are not hungry, or ask for it when they are?
+Can they refuse food if they are not hungry or ask for it when they are?
 They develop autonomy, shame, and doubt as they answer these questions for themselves and face various repercussions or rewards.

 How Do Children Develop Autonomy?